Perspective

 Numerical Modeling of Inland/Nearshore Tsunami

 The tsunami had been modeled by the shallow water equation based on the long-wave assumption for an irrotational fluid.
-The survey and analysis of the Tohoku Earthquake Tsunami gave us unexpected tsunami behavior which lies outside of conventional tsunami modeling.
-We have started to develop new type of numerical models for tsunami propagation and inundation based on adaptive mesh refinement, quasi 3D model and full 3D model, respectively.
+The survey and analysis of the Tohoku Earthquake Tsunami gave us unexpected tsunami behavior that lies outside of conventional tsunami modeling.
+We have started to develop new numerical models for tsunami propagation and inundation based on adaptive mesh refinement, quasi-3D models, and full 3D models, respectively.

 tsunami_roms_kamaishi.jpg